 Facility Management - Critical Environment

-The 2nd Class Stationary Engineer performs operational work in a central heating or central heating and cooling plant in the National Capital Region.
+The 4th Class Stationary Engineer performs operational work in a central heating or central heating and cooling plant in the National Capital Area and reports to a 1st Class Stationary Engineer.
 The PSPC contract provides custodial services to federal government organizations at buildings and facilities in the National Capital Region.
 Within this context, BGIS functions to render service to clients in providing certified and trained Stationary Engineers to manage, operate and maintain various registered central heating and cooling plants.

 KEY DUTIES & RESPONSIBILITIES

 Operates plant equipment and systems on days and/or rotating shifts; observes instruments, gauges and computerized operating data; starts up, shuts down and adjusts controls on equipment manually and by computer; complies with regulations and standards; inspects operating conditions and reports malfunctions; responds to alarms in operating systems; performs patrols and verifies operating equipment; contribute information regarding procurement of parts and plant supplies.

 Performs scheduled preventive and in-house maintenance, emergency repair and overhaul of plant equipment; uses hand and power tools; identifies, troubleshoots and repairs problems in the plant and the distribution system; maintains and repairs equipment; identifies required repair parts; advises tradespersons on problem solving; and escorts tradespersons and contractors within the plant or systems.

 Updates a shift logs; observes and records instrument, gauge and meter readings; performs calculations related to water, gas and electricity consumption; prepares reports for management on operational issues or deficiencies.